 The restaurant "Sit & Go" (Storgatan 33) doesn't look like much from the outside, but I had a really affordable and tasty dinner there.
 Plus, the staff was friendly and there was a nice, relaxed atmosphere.
 It's also great for people watching (especially on a Friday night with all the students in town as previously mentioned).

-Now it's your turn: Any tips for visiting Växjö?
+Now it's your turn: Any tips or questions for visiting Växjö, Sweden?
 Let me know in the comments below!

 Disclosure: I received no financial or other promotional funding for this trip.
 All opinions expressed in this blog post are therefore entirely my own, personal and unbiased.